ukyouz/SublimeText-DefineParser/README.md

 You can also run the `Define Parser: Toggle Highlight for Inactive Code` command to toggle the highlight state, or use the default keymap `Ctrl-\`.

-The inactive code highlight by default only shown in the following extensions:
+The inactive code highlighting by default only shown for files with following extensions:

 ```json
 {